Leedy Manufacturing Company: Expansion

 Expansions were made to the factory in 1910 and 1920, topping out at around 78,450 sqft.
 At the height of production, the Leedy factory had over twenty departments, from a lumberyard and tannery to art and plating departments.

 As the company grew to become the largest manufacturer of drums in the world, Leedy desired an experienced sales manager.
 As such, he hired George H. Way, who had worked for George B. Stone & Son, Inc. and was co-founder of the Advance Drum Company, in 1921.
 One of the ideas of George Way was Leedy Drum Topics, a periodical that sought to inform drummers while also promoting Leedy products.
-The first periodical dedicated solely to percussion, it ran from 1923 to 1941.
+It was the first periodical dedicated solely to percussion and ran from 1923 to 1941.
 Another important addition to the Leedy staff was Cecil H. Strupe, who was brought on as chief engineer, replacing Jefferies who was instead relegated to the foreman of the machine shop.
 The most important of his designs was introducing a ratchet and pawl clutch system for timpani that kept the pedals in place.